Overview of HDI/SBU technology

-HDI stands for »High Density Interconnected«.
+HDI stands for »High Density Interconnect«.
 These are Multilayer-PCB assemblies with four or more levels, which are sequentially assembled with several pressing cycles ("Sequential Build Up" or SBU).
 This achieves higher packing densities and meets the requirements of the latest component development.
 That means completely new possibilities for your PCB layout.
 Opportunities to accommodate the ever-increasing miniaturisation that demands increasingly complex circuits and components with extremely high pin counts.

 Thanks to state-of-the-art production technology, layouts are possible from a line/space of 75 µm.
 Via filling technologies such as microvia-copper-filling, plugging or resin filling play a decisive role in the choice of the best strategy for rewiring.